RvanW/prog-project/PROCESS.md

 More work on the rating system, I have a seperate rating table which I need to query for every recipe now..
 Feels very inefficient.
 I will add extra columns to the Recipe table, totalRating and numberOfRatings.
 This way I can always calculate an average rating with only a recipe row.

 # Day 17
 Ratings fully implemented and working (I hope).
-No more time to work on a comments feature so I will mark this as my beta.
+No more time to work on a comments feature so I will mark this as my beta.<br>
+Refactor code, update all code documentation.

+# Day 18
+Updating readme, started working on final report, making final sketches / screenshots

+# Day 19
+Report..

+# Day 20
+Presentation day